 INTERNATIONAL RELATIONS focuses on the relations among independent states and the sources of state behavior.
 Since independent states are not regulated by a common government, they must confront the problem of how to enforce any agreements they might reach, and bear in mind the fact that the use of force is an option available to any state.
 Much of the literature about international relations focuses on the effects of these propositions.
-At the University of Texas, the field of international relations is divided into the following sub-fields: conflict (including the study of wars, military crises, alliances, and the like); international political economy; foreign policy (which includes the foreign policies of individual countries, the comparative study of foreign policy, and the relations between domestic politics and foreign policy); and international law and organization.
+At the University of Texas, the field of international relations is divided into the following sub-fields: conflict (including the study of wars, military crises, alliances, and the like); international political economy; and international law and organization.

 - Terrence Chapman

 - Michael Findley